Porsche Panamera Sport Turismo hybrid interior & comfort

 Porsche is a master at delivering what appears to be a healthy standard equipment list, until you start looking into the available options and discover that a lot of aspects need enhancing at extra cost if you want the best car.

 However, the list of items that you’ll probably want to add remains lengthy and expensive.
-Key optional extras include upgraded seat adjustment and full leather trim, keyless entry, a head-up display, a reversing camera, adaptive cruise control and ambient interior lighting – and that’s on top of the optional sports exhaust, metallic paint and charging extras that we’d recommend to make the most of your Porsche.
+Key optional extras include upgraded seat adjustment, keyless entry, a head-up display, a reversing camera, adaptive cruise control and ambient interior lighting – and that’s on top of the optional sports exhaust, metallic paint and charging extras that we’d recommend to make the most of your Porsche.

 Infotainment, apps & sat nav

-This is one area where Porsche actually gives you almost all the equipment you could want, including the brilliant 10-inch touchscreen, navigation, Apple CarPlay, Android Auto, Bluetooth hands-free and audio streaming, DAB radio, USB, voice control… You name it, it’s got it.
+This is one area where Porsche actually gives you almost all the equipment you could want, including the brilliant 12-inch touchscreen, navigation, wireless Apple CarPlay, Bluetooth hands-free and audio streaming, DAB radio, USB, voice control – you name it, it’s got it.
 The only optional upgrades are for the sound system, with Bose or range-topping Burmester setups on offer.